kolarski/websiteTextExtractor/README.md

 The packet provides simple API to extract the text information from websites.

-It contains to main modules:
+It contains two main modules:
 * Site crawer
 * Text extraction module